quagliero/chumbo-ui/README.md

 - +1 per FF
 - +1 per FR

 This scoring ends up being very similar to 'default' over the course of a season, but means DSTs start on 0 (like any other player), and are rewarded for more skill based metrics (TFLs and FFs).
+Full scoring settings can be seen [on sleeper](https://sleeper.app/leagues/521050726446252032).

 ## Transaction locks
 When your team has been mathematically eliminated from Chumbo Bowl, Scumbo Bowl, or Consolation Bowl contention, your roster is locked and you are unable to add/drop and make trades.
 You may only trade with teams who are eligible for the same bowl you are. i.e., A team eliminated from Chumbo Bowl contention cannot trade with a team who is still eligible.